Skip to Main Content

 The thesis (or portfolio project—see above for portfolio guidelines) is the culmination of the MLIS Program.
 To complete the thesis, the student must do the following:

-1. Submit a form to the Graduate Division nominating a committee of 3-4 faculty members by the end of winter quarter of the second year
+1. Submit a form to the Graduate Division nominating a committee of 3-4 faculty members between spring quarter of the first year and the end of winter quarter of the second year.
+Refer to the Master's Thesis Committee Guide for more information.

 2. Meet the following four eligibility requirements to submit a thesis proposal: